-However, Right now is the best time to start preparing for your life in the future.
-Starting today will provide you with more time to build your retirement savings and more opportunities to amass more capital for when you need it most.
+However, right now is the best time to start preparing for your life in the future.
+Whether you do this by yourself, or seek out a service offering professional guidance for retirement planning near me, starting today will provide you with more time to build your retirement savings and more opportunities to amass more capital for when you need it most.

 How to begin saving for your retirement.